Netlia/documentation/DeviceComunication/DeviceComunication.md

 3. The LED will flash 1x to indicate initialization.
 4. The device detects in initialization that the battery is not fully charged.
 5. The LED flashes 4 times in 10 cycles (according to the [notifications table](#led-notifications)) to indicate an error.
-6. The device performs point 5 at two-minute intervals for the following 4 hours.
+6. The device performs point 5 at two-minute intervals for the following 1 hour.
 7. The device restarts.
 8. The LED will flash 1x to indicate a restart.
 9. The LED will flash 1x to indicate initialization.